 Microbiome Seminar Series brings in leading microbiome scientists from across the globe to share their trailblazing research discoveries.
 Click here to see the schedule.
 Meeting information is communicated through our listserv (to join, use the contact form on the right).

 Microbiome Monthly Meeting assembles Vanderbilt investigators monthly to discuss ongoing research, grant proposals, and infrastructure needs.
 Please use the contact form on the right to join the listserv for these meetings.

 BioVU is a biorepository of de-identified DNA samples extracted from blood samples during routine clinical testing.
 The goal is to provide Vanderbilt scientists a resource for studies of genotype-phenotype associations.
-One of the long term aims of the Microbiome Initiative is to link microbiome variation with genotype variation to enable comprehensive personalized medicine.
+One of the long term aims of the Microbiome Innovation Center is to link microbiome variation with genotype variation to enable comprehensive personalized medicine.

 Center for Human Nutrition provides a resource for scientists who do not have access to personnel with expertise in state-of-the-science methodology for obtaining valid and reliable assessment, intervention, and analyses of dietary intakes, nutritional status, body composition, physical activity, and energy balance.
 The goal is to provide valid, reliable, appropriate and cost effective methods to investigators to facilitate human research and study designs.
 The Vanderbilt Microbiome Innovation Center and the core are conducting a dietary intervention study of human gut and oral microbiomes.